Steve Cortes: Career

-Finance
+Finance and market strategy

-Cortes has a background in global capital markets, with twenty-five years of experience trading global currencies and interest rates on behalf of institutional investors.
-He founded his own independent company and later concluded his sales and trading career as Chief Strategist for BGC Partners.

-Cortes began his financial career in 1994 as a government bond salesman at Prudential Financial.
-In 1998, he shifted to independent trading, using technical black-box models to operate in global government bond markets.
+Cortes began his career in finance in 1994 as a government bond salesman at Prudential Financial.
+In 1998, he moved into independent trading in global government bond markets.

-In 2002, he established Veracruz TJM, a research and consulting firm that provides real-time market analysis to clients including broker-dealers, hedge funds, and sovereign wealth funds.
-The firm's coverage spans global markets, including equities, currencies, and fixed income instruments.
-He has also served as head strategist for BGC Partners, where he advised banks and hedge funds on risk management strategies.
+In 2002, he founded Veracruz TJM, a research and consulting firm providing real-time market analysis to institutional clients, including broker-dealers and hedge funds.
+He later served as chief strategist at BGC Partners, advising financial institutions on global markets and risk management.

-Cortes is the author of Against the Herd: 6 Contrarian Investment Strategies You Should Follow (2011), a book that outlines his contrarian investment philosophy and emphasizes strategies aimed at avoiding financial loss rather than pursuing rapid gains.

 Media and broadcasting

 Cortes has worked as a cable news television commentator for fifteen years, contributing to several networks in addition to Fox News.
 He began his broadcasting career at CNBC, where he provided regular commentary on financial markets.
 He was a frequent contributor to the Fast Money franchise and co-hosted the Fast Money Halftime Report.

 Cortes has also worked as an on-air broadcaster and political commentator for CNN.
 In 2021, he joined Newsmax to co-host a primetime program.

 He previously hosted The Steve Cortes Show on AM 560 The Answer, a conservative talk radio station.
 He temporarily left the program in July 2020 to join Donald Trump's re-election campaign and returned to the show in early November following the election.
 Cortes currently hosts The Steve Cortes Show on YouTube.

 His written commentary has appeared in publications such as RealClearPolitics and Human Events.
 In addition to his television and radio work, he has produced and released short-form documentaries, typically around 20 minutes in length, covering topics such as undocumented immigration in Arizona and criticisms of wind energy projects, referred to as the “wind scam”.